rust-lang/book/src/ch17-01-futures-and-syntax.md

 }
 ```

-Notice that this is a normal trait.
-While we often interact with futures via
-async blocks, you can also implement this yourself on your own data types when
+While we often interact with the futures created via async blocks, you can also
-you need to.
-Many of the functions we will see throughout this chapter return
+implement `Future` on your own data types.
+Indeed, many of the functions we will
-types which have their own implementations of `Future`.
-Those implementations
+see throughout this chapter return types with their own implementations of
-can compose together nicely
+`Future`.

-`Future` has an associated type, `Output`, which says what the result of the
+As we learned earlier, `Future`’s associated type `Output` says what the future
-future will be when it resolves.
-(This is analogous to the `Item` associated
+will resolves to.
+(This is analogous to the `Item` associated type for the
-type for the `Iterator` trait, which we saw back in Chapter 13.)
-Beyond that,
-`Future` has only one method: `poll`, which takes a special `Pin` reference for
+`Iterator` trait.)
+Beyond that, `Future` also has the `poll` method, which takes
-its `self` parameter and a mutable reference to some `Context` type, and returns
+a special `Pin` reference for its `self` parameter and a mutable reference to a
-a `Poll<Self::Output>`.
-We will talk a little more about `Pin` and `Context`
+`Context` type, and returns a `Poll<Self::Output>`.
+We will talk a little more
-later in the chapter.
-For now, let’s focus on what the method returns, the
+about `Pin` and `Context` later in the chapter.
+For now, let’s focus on what the
-`Poll` type:
+method returns, the `Poll` type:

 ```rust
 enum Poll<T> {